Vorlias/Andromeda/README.md

 # VorliasEngine2D.NET
-C# Game Engine using SFML.NET 2.4

-This is currently a work in progress.
+This is a work in progress C#/SFML game engine.

-Coming soon.
+_Note: Do not use for your own work, just yet.
+It's still being developed._